Code-Institute-Submissions/Second_milestone/README.md

 - Local storage for returning users on the same day in order to prevent fetching the data several times a day for the same Surfing locations.
 - Create a user database to allow users to create an account and to choose and save Surfing spots they visit frequently as favourite spots.
 - Extend the application to include current (live) forecast on demand.
 It could be a paid option for subscribed users.
+- Direct link to the forecast from the Google Maps markers.

 ## Technologies Used